Welcome to today's edition of the Rush 24-7 podcast.

 She excluded the Republican Party.

-Obama went along with it, saying he wanted a Republican input, but when he got Republican input, he rejected it.
+Obama went along with it, saying he wanted Republican input, but when he got Republican input, he rejected it.

 Remember, he said he won the election, meaning he's going to do whatever he wants to do.

-This entire sham of a bill, and the sham of this great uniter and unifier has now been exposed.
+This entire sham of a bill and the sham of this great uniter and unifier has now been exposed.

 And folks, the House Republicans deserve our praise in this.